af-marquez/CodeWars/Java/7_kyu/List_Filtering/README.md

 ## My thought process
 Steps:
-1. Convert the input string to lower case
-2. Initialize variables to count the number of 'x's and 'o's
-3. Loop through the characters in the string
-4. Return true if the number of 'x's and 'o's are equal, false otherwise
+1. Create new list
+2. Iterate old list and add to new list in case it's a instance of integer
+3. Return new list

 ## My answer